GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/kirschWellbore/Example.rst

 Description of the case
 ------------------------------------------------------------------

-We solve a drained wellbore problem subjected to anisotropic horizontal stress (:math:`\sigma_h` and :math:`\sigma_H`) and vertical stress (:math:`\sigma_v`), as shown below.
+We solve a drained wellbore problem subjected to anisotropic horizontal stress (:math:`\sigma_{xx}` and :math:`\sigma_{yy}`) as shown below.
 This is a vertical wellbore, which is drilled in an infinite, homogeneous, isotropic and elastic medium.
 Far field in-situ stresses and internal supporting pressure acting at the circular cavity cause the mechanical deformation of the reservoir rock and stress concentration in the near wellbore region.
-For verification purpose, only plane strain deformation is considered for the presented numerical model.
+For verification purpose, plane strain condition is considered for the presented numerical model.

 .. _problemSketchFig:
 .. figure:: wellSketch.png